Back To Search Results

 Trauma

-Elaborate thoracolumbar spine injury classification systems exist which classify vertebral body fractures and dictate the treatment algorithm.
+Elaborate thoracolumbar spine injury classification systems exist that classify vertebral body fractures and dictate the treatment algorithm.
 Traditionally, vertebral body fractures are classified based on the number of columns involved.
-The 3 column model describes
+The 3 column model describes:

 1. The anterior column comprises the anterior longitudinal ligament and the anterior half of the body.